-Malvern Museum organises a wide range of activities throughout the year.
+Malvern Museum organises a number of activities throughout the year.

-Lectures are held on the last Friday of every month from September through to April.
-The History of Croome Court, the royal wives and mistresses since William the Conqueror – yes all of them!, GWR railway growth and decline, medieval manuscripts, Worcestershire’s secret army in the Second World War have all featured over the last few seasons, along with many other talks.
-The lectures are free to the Friends of Malvern Museum and £2 for members of the public.
+Lectures are currently held on the last Thursday afternoon of every month from September through to April.
+The History of Croome Court, the royal wives and mistresses since William the Conqueror – yes all of them!, GWR railway growth and decline, medieval manuscripts, Worcestershire’s secret army in the Second World War, local Victorian family stories, have all featured over the last few seasons, along with many other talks.
+The lectures are free to the Friends of Malvern Museum and £3 for members of the public.

 Outside exhibitions are designed and supervised by other enthusiastic volunteers.
 Malvern Museum pops up in the Public Library, Great Malvern Priory, WestFest and some county organised events, and exhibitions offer the public a glimpse into different periods from Malvern’s history.
 In this way some of our prints and artefacts are seen by a larger audience, and again donations are often forthcoming.